industrial-edge/iih-sdk/docs/002_example_apps/003_Example_003/003_Example_003.md

 Triangular wave using IIH essentials - provided by the Development Kit - Create an application to form a **triangular** wave using **IIH essentials** and **IIH Simulator** as service to get data from **PLC** and visualize that data using **streamlit.**

 1. Create your application - Enter the name and description of your application.
 Add service and select IIH Essentials from the dropdown.
 Proceed to app summary and review it.
 2. Download your application - After reviewing the application, start generating the source code.
-Once the downlaod is complete you can extract the zip file in your desired location adn open it in VS Code.
+Once the download is complete you can extract the zip file in your desired location and open it in VS Code.
-3. Start services for application - Go to test workflow and start IIH Essentials and IIH Simultion.
+3. Start services for application - Go to test workflow and start IIH Essentials and IIH Simulation.
 4. PLC Configuration - Configure the PLC to send the data to IIH Essentials which can then send data to the application.
 5. Create new Tag in Simulation UI.
 To create a tag, follow these steps: